kedacore/keda-docs/content/docs/2.14/scalers/cpu.md

 +++
-title = "Memory"
+title = "CPU"
 availability = "v2.0+"
 maintainer = "Community"
-description = "Scale applications based on memory metrics." go_file = "cpu_memory_scaler"
+description = "Scale applications based on cpu metrics." go_file = "cpu_memory_scaler"
 +++

 > **Notice:**
 > - This scaler **requires prerequisites**.
 See the 'Prerequisites' section.
-> - This scaler can scale to 0 only when user defines at least one additional scaler which is not CPU or Memory (eg. Kafka + Memory, or Prometheus + Memory) and `minReplicaCount` is 0.
+> - This scaler can scale to 0 only when user defines at least one additional scaler which is not CPU or Memory (eg. Kafka + CPU, or Prometheus + CPU) and `minReplicaCount` is 0.
 > - This scaler only applies to ScaledObject, not to Scaling Jobs.

 ### Prerequisites